wortkargersven/literalura-steve/README.md

 # Literalura

-Program designed to info about books and authors using [Gutendex's API](https://gutendex.com/)
+Program designed to get info about books and their authors using [Gutendex's API](https://gutendex.com/)

 ---
 You will be able to: